 2 – Eggs Benedict (not as fast as the above, but good for a weekend morning).

 3 – fresh tuna nicoise is delicious.
-You can substitute the fresh tuna for mackerel if you want greater Omega 3 content.
+Substitute the tuna for ***mackerel*** in this recipe.

 4 – trout with beetroot and fennel salad (BBC Good Food magazine)

 5 – linguine with tuna, lemon and dill (Olive Magazine) Substitute the tuna for anchovies or mackerel in this recipe.

 6 – firstly, the most frequently consumed oily fish (at least amongst my client base anyway) is salmon.
 This salmon pasta recipe is fast & simple.
 Serve with a side of steamed green asparagus (in season May to July) or maybe some fresh green peas, spinach or spring greens (all in season in May).
 The peppercorns are optional.

 7 – Add anchovies to a tomato sauce for a delicious Spaghetti alla Puttanesca for a gorgeous salty kick and some Omega 3 goodness thrown in.
 Thank you to Rosie Reynolds for this excellent and easy recipe – I’ve been recommending this one for years… Capers and basil are optional.
 I use anchovy fillets sold in glass jars as I try to limit food stored in tins due to the BPA (Bisphenol-A) which lines the tins and some other food containers.
 This is a great and nutritious fast meal using standard cupboard items.

 8-9 – You can also add anchovies to pizzas of course – but one of my favourite ways is to add to watercress for an awesome salsa verde (thank you Nigel Slater) to show you’ve made an effort with dinner.